SanWieb/sigWah/README.md

 * `(selection1 AND NOT filter) OR (selection2 AND NOT filter)`
 * `selection_1 and ( selection_2 and selection_3 ) or selection_1 and ( selection_4 and selection_5 )`

-A rule may also gets a `Manual check needed!` note if:
+A rule may also get a `Manual check needed!` note if:
 * the field name is unknown
 * it does not have a `title`, `id`, `description`, `level`, `logsource` / `EventID` or `detection` key
 * somethings unexpected fails in the rule parse